rust-lang/surveys/surveys/2021-annual-survey/questions.md

 - Other

 > **TODO** this question seems like it could be useful, but how?
+> **Justification** I think it's this question in combination with follow-up questions that really provides us with the insight.
+It's not just "I need better Interoperability" - it's "I need better interop with these languages.
+> This q provides the scope of the concern, while the follow-up provides the actionable.
+(The scope helps determine which actionable to prioritize.)

 ### If you indicated a desire for increased interoperability, which of the following languages would you want to use with Rust?